-There is a huge discrepancy concerning the number of unemployed, where the SILC-based figure for 2015 is 58% higher than the figure based on external statistics, which is based on the Labour Force Survey (LFS).
+There is a huge discrepancy concerning the number of unemployed, where the SILC-based figure for 2014 is almost twice as high as the figure based on external statistics, which is based on the Labour Force Survey (LFS).
 This can be explained by the differences in methodology, where the LFS definition of unemployed person is much stricter than the one of SILC.
 Evidently, large numbers of LFS-inactive have reported themselves as unemployed in SILC.
-For example, the calculations have shown that among the 358 thousand persons who have been "unemployed" during all 12 months in 2015 (according to variable lunmy), only 205 thousand have been "actively looking for a job in previous 4 weeks", at the time of the interview (according to variable lowas).
-Oppositely, the number of employed is relatively similar in SILC and LFS data.
+For example, the calculations on the SILC 2015 data have shown that among the 423 thousand persons who have been "unemployed" during all 12 months in 2014 (according to variable lunmy), only 244 thousand have been "actively looking for a job in previous 4 weeks", at the time of the interview (according to variable lowas).
+On the other hand, the number of employed is relatively similar in SILC and LFS data.

 Table 7.2 in Annex 2 shows the differences between the number of recipients of various types of market income in the input dataset and external statistics.
 Table 7.3 presents the differences in aggregate annual amounts.
-The input dataset is based on SILC 2016, while external statistics come from Tax Administration.
+The input dataset is based on SILC 2015, while external statistics come from Tax Administration.

-SILC-based figures for the number of employed are about 10% lower than the administrative ones, while the difference for total employment income is between 11% and 14%.
-Note that employment income consists of "employee cash or near cash income" (yem) and in-kind fringe benefits (kfb) (see section 2.7.1).
+SILC-based figures for the number of employed are 9% to 12% lower than the administrative ones, while the difference for total employment income is 6% to 8%.
 As employment income is one of the main income sources, we have performed a comparison of wage distributions from the two data sources.
 Employment incomes are divided into eight brackets, which were formed as percentages of AGW2 (see Table 2.4).
-Let us concentrate on 2015.
-Administrative data show significantly larger number of employees (by 55%) in the interval of 25% to 50% AGW2.
+Let us concentrate on 2014.
+Administrative data show significantly larger number of employees (by 48%) in the interval of 25% to 50% AGW2.
 This is probably due to common feature of Croatian labour market, where many employers report their employees at the minimum wage, which lies in this interval, and pay the other part of salary in cash.
-SILC data show a larger number of employees in the next interval, of 50% to 75% AGW2, by 15%.
+SILC data show a larger number of employees in the next interval, of 50% to 75% AGW2, by 16%.
 In all subsequent brackets, SILC data show smaller numbers of employees than administrative data, and the coverage ratio falls with gross income.
-The ratio between the number of wage earners in SILC and administrative data is only 42% for the income interval beyond 300% AGW2.
+The ratio between the number of wage earners in SILC and administrative data is 63% for the income interval beyond 300% AGW2, which is relatively small, but presents a great improvement as compared to previous round of research, based on SILC 2014, when the corresponding ratio was only 29% (Urban and Bezeredi, 2017).